Lectures on LHC Physics: LHC phenomenology

 \subsubsection{Measuring missing energy}

-The left panel of Figure~\ref{fig:sim_met} is a historic missing transverse energy distribution from DZero.
+The left panel of Figure~\ref{fig:sim_met} is a historic distribution of missing transverse energy from DZero.
 It nicely illustrates that by just measuring missing transverse energy, Tevatron would have discovered supersymmetry based on two beautiful peaks around 150~GeV and around 350~GeV.
 However, this preliminary experimental result has nothing to do with physics, it is purely a detector effect.

-The problem of missing energy we can illustrate using a simple number: to identify and measure a lepton we need around 500 out of 200000 calorimeter cells in an experiment like ATLAS, while for missing transverse energy we need all of them.
-To cut on a variable like missing transverse momentum we need to understand our detectors really well, and for this level of understanding we need time.
+We can illustrate the problem of missing energy using a simple number: to identify and measure a lepton we need around 500 out of 200000 calorimeter cells in an experiment like ATLAS, while for missing transverse energy we need all of them.
+To cut on a variable like missing transverse momentum we need to understand our detectors really well, and this level of understanding needs a lot of time and effort.

 There are several sources of missing energy which we have to understand before we get to search for new physics: \begin{itemize} \item[--] First, we have to subtract bad runs.
-They happen if for a few hours parts of the detector might not have worked properly.
-We can identify such bad runs by looking at Standard Model physics, like gauge bosons, and remove them from the data sample.
+They happen if for a few hours parts of the detector do not work properly.
+We can identify them by looking at the detector response and its correlation.
+One example is a so-called ring of fire where we see coherent effects in detector modules of circular shape around the beam axis.

 \item[--] Next, there will be coherent noise in the calorimeter.
 With 200000 cells we know that some of them will individually fail or produce noise.
-Some sources of noise, like leaking voltage or other electronic noise can be correlated geometrically.
-It will lead to beautiful missing momentum signals.
-In the same spirit, there might also be particles crossing our detector, but not coming from the interaction point.
-They can be cosmic rays or errand beam radiation, and they will lead to unbalanced energy deposition as well.
-Again, the way to get rid of such noise is looking at Standard Model candles and removing sets of events where problems occur.
+Some sources of noise, like leaking voltage or other electronic noise can be correlated geometrically and lead to beautiful missing momentum signals.
+The way to get rid of such noise event by event is to again look for usual detector response.
+Combined with bad runs such events can constitute $\ope(0.1\%)$ of all events and get removed from the data sample.

+\item[--] In addition, there might be particles crossing our detector, but not coming from the interaction point.
+They can be cosmic rays and lead to unbalanced energy deposition as well.
+Such events will have reconstructed particle tracks which are not compatible with the measured primary vertex.

-\item[--] The third class of fake missing energy is failing calorimeter cells, like continuously hot cells or dead cells, which can be removed for good once we know the detector really well.
+\item[--] Another source of fake missing energy is failing calorimeter cells, like continuously hot cells or dead cells.
+ATLAS for example has developed such a hole by 2010.
+Events where missing energy points into such a region can often be removed once we understand the detector.